Andrew-Trautrim/Travelling-Salesman-Problem/README.md

     5. Form an Eulerian circuit in H.
     6. Make the circuit found in previous step into a Hamiltonian circuit by skipping repeated vertices (shortcutting).

-This program does this by representing the given graph in an adjacency matrix
+My program does this by representing the given graph in an adjacency matrix

 Complete Undirected Wighted Graph - G
 <pre>